Student Government Association

 Oath of Office

-- The Oath of Office for executive officers elected in the spring, should be given on the first day of in-service.
+- The Oath of Office for executive officers elected in the spring, should be given at the first General Assemble meeting of the year.

-- The Oath of Office for senators and alternates elected in the fall should be given at the first meeting of the General Assembly.
+- The Oath of Office for senators and alternates should be given at the first meeting of the General Assembly following their appointment.

 - The President of Cape Fear Community College or his/her representative should swear in the President of the Student Government Association.

-- The President of the Student Government Association should swear all other members voted into office.
+- The President of the Student Government Association will swear all other members voted into office.

 - All Student Government Association officers should take the following Oath of Office: